sageserpent-open/modest-proposal/README.md

    works with a core that accumulates the plutonium bred in the radial and axial blanket regions; the entire core and blanket is reprocessed, and the separated plutonium is blended with a portion of the depleted uranium to make a fresh core.
 Meanwhile, the blanket regions are reconstituted from just depleted uranium, with some topping up from the external supply of depleted uranium (remember the 'glorified spoil heap' from before).
-So the flow of both uranium is inward to the reactor's operation, and plutonium stays with the reactor for its life, unless there is an excess of bred plutonium.
+So the overall flow of uranium is inward to the reactor's operation, and plutonium stays with the reactor for its life, unless there is an excess of bred plutonium.